Different Types of Dental Sedation

 Which Type of Sedation is the right one?

 When discussing the possibility of sedation, it is important to mention to your dentist if you have any anxiety or fears over being put under, as well as going through any sort of medical procedure.
-Depending on these fears and anxieties components, the dentist may decide to do a deep sedation just for the safety of the procedure, or he may deem it okay to go through with just a mild or light sedation instead.
+Depending on these fears and anxieties components, the Boise Dentist may decide to do a deep sedation just for the safety of the procedure, or he may deem it okay to go through with just a mild or light sedation instead.
 As such, it is important to be completely open and honest with your dentist about all aspects of the procedure in question.